Mutual information maximizing quantum generative adversarial networks: Acknowledgements

-This work was supported by the National Research Foundation of Korea (NRF) through grants funded by the Ministry of Science and ICT (NRF-2022M3H3A1098237) and the Ministry of Education (NRF-2021R1I1A1A01042199).
+This work was supported by the National Research Foundation of Korea (NRF) through grants funded by the Ministry of Science and ICT (NRF-2022M3H3A1098237; RS-2024-00404854; RS-2025-00515537).
 This work was partially supported by an Institute for Information \& Communications Technology Promotion (IITP) grant funded by the Korean government (MSIP) (No. 2019-0-00003; Research and Development of Core Technologies for Programming, Running, Implementing, and Validating of Fault-Tolerant Quantum Computing Systems), and Korea Institute of Science and Technology Information (KISTI).